 Alternate cleaning methods

-While they’re not the most effective ways to clean your kiddo’s pacifiers, these three quick-clean methods are frequently used as an off-the-cuff way to spiff up a dropped pacifier.
+While not necessarily the most effective ways to clean your kiddo’s pacifiers, these three quick-clean methods are frequently used off-the-cuff to spiff up a dropped pacifier.

 Pacifier storage ideas